Clinical Trials for Chronic Myelogenous Leukemia

 leukemia (CML) with your doctor, you can also ask him if you should join a clinical trial.
 It's a type of research study that checks if a new drug is safe and works better than meds that are used now.

-Clinical trials may test a drug or treatment to see if it:
+Clinical trials may test a new treatment to see if it:

-- Helps people who haven’t had good results from standard treatment
+Helps people who have had poor results from standard treatments

 What Are the Benefits?

-A clinical trial may offer new treatment options that improve your quality of life or prolong your life.
+A clinical trial may offer you new treatment options that improve your quality of life or let you

 What Are the Downsides?